- Is the supervising physician's name required to be on a prescription written by a PA?

 1. Is the supervising physician's name required to be on a prescription written by a PA?

-PAs must have written prescription guidelines that are mutually developed and agreed to by the supervising physician and PA.
-The Board's regulations, at 263 CMR 5.07, define the requirements for the written prescription guidelines.
+b.
+263 CMR 5.07: PAs must have written prescription guidelines that are mutually developed and agreed to by the supervising physician and PA.
 Guidelines must to be reviewed annually and signed by both the PA and the supervising physician.
-Please see Prescription Practice Guidelines.
+See Prescription Practice” under “Scope of Practice”.
+See 263 CMR 5.07.

-Yes.
-A registered physician assistant, after the death of a person who was a patient under the care of such physician assistant, may declare such person dead, provided, however, that said physician assistant first makes a reasonable effort to contact the attending physician or medical examiner before making such determination or pronouncement; provided further that such determination or pronouncement be made in writing on a form approved by the commissioner of public health and subscribed under pains and penalties of perjury; and, provided further, that the medical examiner be notified forthwith of the exact location to which the decedent has been removed.
-(MGL, ch.46, s.9)
+Pursuant to M.G.
+L. Chapter 46, §9 a registered physician assistant, after the death of a person who was a patient under the care of such physician assistant, may declare such person dead; provided, however, that said physician assistant first makes a reasonable effort to contact the attending physician or medical examiner before making such determination or pronouncement; provided, further, that such determination or pronouncement be made in writing on a form approved by the commissioner of public health and subscribed under pains and penalties of perjury; and, provided further, that the medical examiner be notified forthwith of the exact location to which the decedent has been removed.